Drug Lab

 Jen.jpg

 Former doctoral student in Clinical Psychology, supervised by Dr. Leslie Lundahl and Dr. David Ledgerwood.
-Currently postdoctoral fellow at Johns Hopkins University.
+Currently an Assistant Professor at the Johns Hopkins University School of Medicine.

 Projects: